- Elgar original reference

 Chapter 25: Governing Quality

-David D. Dill Academic quality assurance, historically a national concern, has been evolving rapidly over the last several decades in reaction to the forces of globalization.
+25 Governing quality David D. Dill Academic quality assurance, historically a national concern, has been evolving rapidly over the last several decades in reaction to the forces of globalization.
 The first response was the development in many countries of new national models for assuring academic quality in the context of the adoption of mass systems of higher education (Brennan and Shah, 2000; Dill and Beerkens, 2010), which itself was a national reaction to the economic impacts of increased global economic competition.
 More recent responses include the development of regional and increasingly international organizations and regimes for academic quality assurance as a consequence of the globalization of the higher education industry itself (King, 2009; Santiago et al., 2008a).
 This development of international institutions of academic quality assurance appears to be consistent with the ‘rational design’ theory of institutions (Koremenos et al., 2001).
 This would predict that as transnational exchanges involving students, faculty, services and university-produced knowledge grow, international institutions will emerge to help reduce the associated transaction costs of these exchanges, including bodies for making and enforcing necessary agreements.
 Practices for assuring quality are relevant to all the traditional academic activities of universities, including the quality of services such as academic consultancy and knowledge transfer, the quality of basic research and of teaching and student learning.
-While there have been significant new national policies designed to assure the quality of research (Dill and van Vught, 2010), the primary attention of academic quality assurance efforts at the national, regional and now global level has been...
+While there have been significant new national policies designed to assure the quality of research (Dill and van Vught, 2010), the primary attention of academic quality assurance efforts at the national, regional and now global...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.